mmcc-xx/BirdCAGE/README.md

 Protocol is http, rtmp, or rtsp.
 Transport is TCP or UDP.
 This is only important for rtsp because it can use either one.
 - Go to Preferences and set your latitude and longitude and tweak other settings.
 If you live in Topeka, Kansas you are in luck: your latitude and longitude are already set.
+- Did the above not work?
+    - See if you can go to whatever you set as your API_SERVER_URL in your browser.
+You should see a (very incomplete) UI of API documentation.
+    If not, the back end / API server is not exposed to the network correctly or the docket-compose file isn't configured correctly.
+Or both.
+    - If that works, go back to the Preferences page, hit F12 and see if there are any client side scripting errors.
+All of the API calls are done in client side scriping in the browser to keep things snappy.
+If you are accessing the Web UI through a name via a reverse proxy, that name needs to be added to the CORS_ORIGINS environment variable in docker-compose.yml, you need to set a name for the back end/API server, and that name needs to be specified in the API_SERVER_URL environment variable in docker-compose.yml.
 - Kill the BirdCAGE application (control C or docker-compose down).
 I don't have nice way to start recording from new streams yet.
 - docker-compose up one more time.
 It should now start recording and analyzing